Right-angle PCB Traces: It’s Time to Kill the MythsBy ZM Peterson • Dec 27, 2019

 Example current distribution in a right-angle trace.
 Image source.

 The limiting factor that will determine whether any resonances are excited is the size of the square region in a right-angle PCB trace.
 In particular, the lateral size of the region will be approximately equal to the quarter wavelength of the lowest order resonance, so this gives you a good baseline for estimating the fundamental resonance frequencies.
 The remaining harmonics will be approximately odd multiples of the fundamental frequency.
-If we allow a very generous trace width of 30 mils with an effective dielectric constant of 3.5, the lowest order frequency is 112 GHz!
-If we take this as a knee frequency for a digital signal, this is equivalent to a 3 ps rise time, which is much faster than the values you will find for commercially available digital components.
+If we allow a very generous trace width of 30 mils with an effective dielectric constant of 3.5, the lowest order frequency is approximately 100 GHz!
+If we take this as a knee frequency for a digital signal, this corresponds to a 3 ps rise time, which is much faster than the values you will find for commercially available digital components.

 As of today, digital designers need not worry about right-angle PCB traces as a source of EMI.
 The smart RF designer should already use isolation techniques to prevent this form of EMI from inducing noise in other circuit blocks.
 Even designers working beyond the mmWave regime will implement sufficient isolation measures in their board, regardless of frequency.

 This objection used to be valid in the 1980’s, but with newer etchant solutions used for copper etching during manufacturing, you can effectively ignore this problem unless you are working with a manufacturer who is cutting corners.
 A few decades ago, etchant solutions tended to have higher surface tension and viscosity, causing them to accumulate and sit in the 90-degree corners in right-angle PCB traces.
 This would cause over-etching at corners, leading to excessive surface roughness on copper traces.
 Today, any American manufacturer that wants to keep their doors open knows not to use these older etchants.
 However, this continues to be a problem with low-quality overseas manufacturers.